ordina-jworks/ordina-jworks.github.io/_posts/2017-05-10-Blockchain-Introduction.md

 It also means that if the exact same transactions are listed in a different order, the merkle root will also change.
 So the merkle root is cryptographic proof of the transactions in the block together with the order they are in.

-The __nonce number__ specifies that the block root hash must start with a specified number, like four leading zeros.
+The __nonce number__ is a field whose value is set so that the hash of the block will comply with the predefined network rules (eg: a run of leading zeros in Bitcoin).
-This way, blockchain is very secure.
+ Miners increase the nonce until the hash is valid.
  Sha-256 is used to hash.

 The miner appends the block to the blockchain.
 And the majority of the other nodes, 50% + 1, double-check by __verifying the proof of work__ in the block.